lblod/submission-form-helpers/README.md

 import { check, checkTriples } from "@lblod/submission-form-helpers"

-import {constraintForUri} from "@lblod/submission-form-helpers"
+import { constraintForUri } from "@lblod/submission-form-helpers"
 ```

 ## Development
-clone this repo
+1. clone this repo
-npm link/install inside your project
+2. npm link/install inside your project
-make your changes
+3. make your changes
-run `npm build` (babel will transpile to the dist folder)
+4. run `npm build` (babel will transpile to the `dist/` folder)
-test inside your project
+5. test inside your project
+6. bump the version number in `package.json`
+7. create a git tag
-run `npm publish` (requires npm permissions)
+8. run `npm publish` (requires npm permissions)